Charging points are an efficient way of charging your electric car at home

 Even if your car is limited to say 3.3 kW charging (see EV On-board Charging Interface above), a 7 kW charger gives you more options in the future.

-Universal Charging Points
+Universal / Untethered Charging Points

 In your car, probably in the boot or ‘frunk’ (front boot), you will find one or more cables.
 One of these cables can connect your car to a dedicated, wall-mounted charging point.
 The other cable – if you have one – connects the car to a normal house-hold 3-pin socket.